-Meiyi Li is the first Singaporean in 240 years of its history to have trained full time at the Bolshoi Ballet Academy in Moscow, Russia, where she was also awarded a certificate of "Ballet Artist".
-There, she was trained in Classical Ballet Technique, Character Dance, Russian Historical and National Dances, with internationally esteemed teachers such as Elena Bobrova, who was her main Classical teacher.
+Meiyi Li is the first Singaporean to train full time at the Bolshoi Ballet Academy in Moscow, Russia, where she was also awarded a certificate of "Ballet Artist".
+There, she trained in Classical Ballet Technique, Character Dance, Russian Historical and National Dances, with internationally esteemed teachers such as Elena Bobrova, who was her main Classical teacher.

-Ms. Meiyi has been teaching and coaching since 2011 and is also the first Singaporean to have successfully completed all levels of the Bolshoi Ballet Academy's Teacher Certification Program in New York City, whose faculty included the Bolshoi Academy's teachers such as Yevgeniya Michkova, Ludmila Kovalenko and Natalya Revich.
-Having studied at the Bolshoi Ballet Academy itself, she has the firsthand experience and in-depth understanding of its methodology to coach dancers of all levels.
+Ms. Meiyi has been teaching and coaching since 2011 and is also the first Singaporean to have successfully completed all levels of the Bolshoi Ballet Academy's Teacher Certification Program in New York City, taught by teachers from the Academy itself.
+Having studied at the Academy firsthand, Ms. Meiyi has both the experience and in-depth understanding of its methodology to coach dancers of all levels.
 She has also coached pre-professional ballet students privately for competitions and auditions, as well as rhythmic gymnasts in their routines and competitions.

 FACULTY - FLORENCE KUEK

-Florence has been trained in the Vaganova method under her teachers, professors and pedagogues in the ballet lineage of A.Y.
-Vaganova herself.
-She has previously been invited for a few months to St Petersburg, Russia to train intensively under ex-Kirov and Mariinsky dancers.
-She has danced with the Victoria Ballet Company, as well as taught at the Victoria International Ballet Academy in Canada.
+Ms. Florence has trained in the Vaganova method under teachers, professors and pedagogues in the ballet lineage of Vaganova herself.
+She has been invited to St Petersburg, Russia to train intensively under ex-Kirov and Mariinsky dancers and has danced with the Victoria Ballet Company, as well as taught at the Victoria International Ballet Academy in Canada.